dfyockey/RomanDigital/README.md

 > Q: "Why no date?"
 >
-> A: Because it would look inelegant.
+> A: Because it's just a simple clock, and it would look inelegant.

 > Q: "Why no version for a watch?"
 >